Hannah Ritchie

-Hannah Ritchie (born 1993 in Falkirk) is a Scottish data scientist, senior researcher at the University of Oxford in the Oxford Martin School, and deputy editor at Our World in Data.
+Hannah Ritchie (born 1993) is a Scottish data scientist who is a senior researcher at the University of Oxford in the Oxford Martin School, and deputy editor at Our World in Data.
 Her work focuses on sustainability, in relation to climate change, energy, food and agriculture, biodiversity, air pollution, deforestation, and public health.

-She has published two books, Not the End of the World in 2024 and Clearing the Air in 2025, both by Chatto & Windus.
+She has published two books, Not the End of the World in 2024 and Clearing the Air in 2025.

 Early life and education

-Hannah Ritchie trained in environmental science at the University of Edinburgh.
+Hannah Ritchie was born in 1993 in Falkirk, Scotland, United Kingdom.
+She trained in environmental science at the University of Edinburgh.
 She earned her undergraduate degree in environmental geoscience and a master's degree in carbon management.

 She remained in Scotland for her PhD, researching malnutrition and global food systems.
 She created a scalable framework to understand food system pathways and identify losses, allocations, and conversions.
 In particular, she looked to understand whether it was possible to feed a growing population without damaging the environment.
 Ritchie is vegan.

 Research

 Ritchie started her career as a lecturer in sustainability at the University of Edinburgh.
 She developed teaching programs focused on sustainability.
 She left Edinburgh to start a research position at the University of Oxford, where she developed data visualisations to communicate information.

 Ritchie's early work considered food systems and how it was essential to adapt to meet the Sustainable Development Goals.
 For example, she has argued that for most foods, the carbon footprint is barely impacted by transport.

 In 2017, Ritchie joined Our World in Data as Head of Research.
 Her work focuses on environmental sustainability, including topics such as climate change, energy, food and agriculture, biodiversity, air pollution, and deforestation.
 During the COVID-19 pandemic, she built the Our World in Data COVID-19 information dashboard.
 In 2023 she became Deputy Editor and Lead Researcher.

-In 2024, she was elected to Scotland’s Just Transition Commission, "an independent advisory body that provides scrutiny and advice on how to deliver a just transition to a low-carbon economy in Scotland".
+In 2024, she was elected to Scotland's Just Transition Commission, "an independent advisory body that provides scrutiny and advice on how to deliver a just transition to a low-carbon economy in Scotland".

 In 2024, Chatto & Windus published Ritchie's first book, Not the End of the World, which explores her optimism for large-scale problem-solving and ending climate change.

 In 2025, Ritchie published a second book, titled Clearing the Air.

-She also authors a newsletter titled "Sustainability by Numbers," with over 60,000 subscribers.
+She also authors a newsletter titled "Sustainability by numbers", with over 60,000 subscribers.